 \section{Introduction}

-The Laser Interferometer Gravitational Wave Observatory (LIGO) has conclusively detected gravitational waves (GWs) from the merger of two black holes (BHs) in three different systems: GW150914 \citep{GW150914:2016}, GW151226 \citep{GW151226:2016}, and GW170104 \citep{GW170104:2017}.
+The Laser Interferometer Gravitational Wave Observatory (LIGO) has conclusively detected gravitational waves (GWs) from the merger of two black holes (BHs) in five different systems \citep{GW150914:2016, GW151226:2016, GW170104:2017, GW170608, GW170814}.
 In addition to its notoriety as the first detected GW signal, GW150914 also made waves for being a peculiarly \footnote{Though not completely unexpected \citep{Kinugawa+2014, RodRasio+2015}.} high mass system consisting, before merger, of two nearly equal mass BHs adding up to $\sim 65 \Msun$ \citep{GW150914:Params:2016}.
-The recent addition of GW170104, a similarly high mass, $\sim 50 \Msun$, binary with nearly equal mass components, has hinted that such high mass, near-unity mass ratio systems may be common.
+The addition of GW170104 and GW170814, similarly high mass, $\sim 50 \Msun$, binaries with nearly equal mass components, has hinted that such high mass, near-unity mass ratio systems may be common.

-Perhaps more peculiar than LIGO's observation of two such unexpected systems is the possibility that both are associated with an electromagnetic (EM) counterpart.
+Perhaps more interesting than LIGO's observation of such unexpected systems is the possibility that two out of the three are associated with an electromagnetic (EM) counterpart.
 While no electromagnetic counterpart is expected from the merger of stellar-mass BHs \footnote{$\lesssim 100 \Msun$ as opposed to super-massive $\gtrsim 10^5 \Msun$.} \citep[see][]{Lyutikov:2016}, both GW150914 and GW170104 have been associated with gamma-ray emission carrying total isotropic energy of $\sim 10^{49} - 10^{50}$ ergs, and occurring within half of a second from the peak of the gravitational wave strain \citep{Connaughton+2016, AGILE:Verrecchia+2017}.

 We proceed by assuming the gamma-ray transients are indeed connected to the GW events, and ask what could be their origin?
 While exotic physics, such as highly charged BHs \citep[\textit{e.g.},][]{ZhangQQ:2016, Fraschetti:2016} could be conjectured, we consider more standard astrophysical scenarios.
 In all such scenarios, the generation of $\sim10^{49}$ ergs of energy must correspond to a giga-Eddington event; a $30 \Msun$ BH must accrete at $\sim 3 \times 10^{9}$ times the Eddington rate for one second, or equivalently, $10^{-4} \Msun$ must be accreted at $10 \%$ efficiency within one second in order to achieve these energies.